 The Graduate Certificate in School Librarianship (CSLIB) is available to certified teachers who desire add-on certification in School Librarianship from the Louisiana State Department of Education.
 LSU has not determined whether this program meets the educational requirements for licensure in the other states.
 Therefore, if you intend to pursue such credentialing in another state or elsewhere, it is advised that you contact the applicable credentialing authority to familiarize yourself with its specific requirements and determine if this program meets the applicable eligibility criteria.
-If you have additional questions in this regard, please contact Dr. Suzanne Stauffer to assist you in your career planning.
+If you have additional questions in this regard, please contact Dr. Diane Gill to assist you in your career planning.

-This is an entirely asynchronous online certificate.
+This is an entirely asynchronous online degree program.